yash1patel8/Superstore-Data-Analysis-using-AWS/README.md

 - **Underperforming Cities**: Cities like Albuquerque and Nashville have lower sales volumes, indicating potential opportunities for growth.

 **Visualization**:
-- A bar chart highlighting the top 5 cities with the highest sales.

  ![Superstore Sales Chart](Images/Quicksight-report_page-0005.jpg)

 ## Kaggle Dataset